 - what if the hole or crack extends into the buoyancy tank area (or if the deck-to-hull joint is compromised in the tank area)

 We decided that we wanted our tanks to be positively buoyant so that the amount of water that could get into each tank was limited.
-I don’t think that this is a frivolous quest, as we know of two Geminis that have sunk when water entered the boat.
-Of course, no one knows that water filled the buoyancy tanks but it’s definite that the tanks didn’t keep either of those boats afloat; one is known to have gone down by the bow and the owner thinks that the tank was breached.
-Another friend credits watertight bulkheads on his larger catamaran to keeping his boat afloat (and letting them reach safety) when they crashed into an unlit weather buoy off the East Coast of the US.
+This wasn’t a frivolous quest.
+We knew of two Geminis that sank when water entered the boat.
+Of course, no one knows that water filled the buoyancy tanks but the tanks didn’t keep either of those boats afloat.
+One went down by the bow and the owner thought that the tank was breached.
+Another friend credited watertight bulkheads on his larger catamaran to keeping his boat afloat (and letting them reach safety) when they crashed into an unlit weather buoy off the East Coast of the US.

-Basically, creating positive floatation means filling the tank with something that is lighter than water and which can’t be infiltrated by water.
+Basically, creating positive floatation means filling the tank with something that is lighter than water and which couldn’t be infiltrated by water.

 Some people have used plastic water and soda bottles.
 The disadvantage is that they are hard to pack tightly enough to keep them from making noise underway.
 But what to use instead?